 Except as provided in section 75, the State Administrative Tribunal does not have jurisdiction under this Act to determine any question as to the title of land.

-[Section 54 amended by No. 55 of 2004 s.
+[Section 54 amended: No. 55 of 2004 s.
 1044.]

 55. Applications to SAT in relation to residence contracts